-For the Year Ended December 31,
+ear Ended iber 31,

 2017 2018

-(in thousands of US\$)
+(in thousa nds of US\$)

 Audit fees (1) 1,467.5 1,656.0

 Audit-related fees (2) 60.0 120.0

 Tax fees (3)

 All other fees (4)

-^{(1) &}quot;Audit fees" meant the aggregate fees billed and expected to be billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and review of quarterly financial statements included in our reports on Form 6-K, services that are normally provided in connection with statutory and regulatory filings or engagements for those fiscal years.
+- (1) "Audit fees" meant the aggregate fees billed and expected to be billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and review of quarterly financial statements included in our reports on Form 6-K, services that are normally provided in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Audit-related fees" meant the aggregate fees billed in each of the fiscal years listed for assurance and related services by our independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit fees" - (3) "Tax fees" meant the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning. - (4) "All other fees" means the aggregate fees billed in each of the fiscal years listed for products and services provided by our principal accountant, other than the services reported in the other categories.